aguslr/multibootusb/docs/howto.md

 ## Methods

+**As a previous step, we should check the home page for the project that created the ISO.
+They might provide further information on how to boot directly from the ISO file.
+Also, we should try contacting the project's developers via their support channels to ask for help.**

 ### Using loopback.cfg

 Some ISO files include a file named *[loopback.cfg][]* specifically designed to be read by GRUB.
 This file should be located in `/boot/grub/`.